Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Abstract

 \section{Abstract}

-Long-form videos that span across wide temporal intervals are highly information-redundant and contain multiple distinct events or entities that are often loosely-related.
+Long-form videos that span across wide temporal intervals are highly information redundant and contain multiple distinct events or entities that are often loosely related.
 Therefore, when performing long-form video question answering (LVQA), all information necessary to generate a correct response can often be contained within a small subset of frames.
-Recent literature explore the use of large language models (LLMs) in LVQA benchmarks, achieving exceptional performance, while relying on vision language models (VLMs) to convert all visual content within videos into natural language.
+Recent literature leverage large language models (LLMs) in LVQA benchmarks, achieving exceptional performance, while relying on vision language models (VLMs) to convert all visual content within videos into natural language.
 Such VLMs often independently caption a large number of frames uniformly sampled from long videos, which is not efficient and can mostly be redundant.
-Questioning these decision choices, we explore optimal strategies for key-frame selection and sequence-aware captioning, that can significantly reduce these redundancies.
-We propose two novel approaches that improve each of aspects, namely \textit{\hksfull} and \textit{\vlmfullshort}.
-Our resulting framework termed \textit{\modelname} achieves state-of-the-art performance across three benchmark LVQA datasets.
-Our code will be released publicly.
+Motivated by this inefficiency, we propose \modelname, a modular and training-free framework featuring a novel Hierarchical Keyframe Selector (HKS) that efficiently selects a minimal set of informative frames tailored to each question. \modelname's modularity allows easy integration with existing approaches for more efficient LVQA.
+We achieve state-of-the-art performance among similarly configured models across four benchmark LVQA datasets: EgoSchema, NExT-QA, IntentQA, VideoMME.
+The code can be found at \href{https://github.com/jongwoopark7978/LVNet}{\texttt{https://github.com/jongwoopark7978/LVNet}}